 - If you want to bring the video back to full-screen, just hit the “full screen” icon in the upper-right corner of the video.

 - Close it completely by tapping the “x” in the upper-left corner.

-This feature is similar to that of PIP on iPad, that you might have experienced.
+This feature is similar to that of PIP on the iPad, which you might have experienced.
 But recently, it has been noticed that picture-in-picture mode doesn’t work on YouTube.
+You also might be wondering “what could be a YouTube PIP shortcut for ios 14?”.
 The native YouTube app doesn’t currently support PIP on iPhone regardless of your Premium status or not.
 Thus, here are ways to enable YouTube picture-in-picture mode on iOS 14.